mpaulacaldas/notes/daily-log.md

 - Having problems downloading packages because of anti-virus.
 [This did the trick](https://stackoverflow.com/a/46037327/4862374)

 2018-04-03
 - Build something like [visdat](https://github.com/ropensci/visdat) to visualise if all the variables within a given group are the same.
 To implement `identical()` recursively, see [this SO answer](https://stackoverflow.com/a/19966739/4862374).
 My idea was a little different: if the `length(args) > 2L`, sort my arguments and compare the first and the last.
 Not recursive, but I think it is a good enough hack.
+Should read [this](http://adv-r.had.co.nz/Environments.html) too.